Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Even when the Padres aren’t playing, you can take a behind-the-scenes tour of Petco Park, one of Major League Baseball’s most scenic stadiums.
 The open-air ballpark offers incredible downtown views and is a fun stop for sports fans of all ages.

-Tickets & Passes: Daily Tour is $43; game and other tour prices vary.
+Time: 1.5–3 hours · Tickets: Daily Tour pricing is dynamic and starts around $40; game and other tour prices vary by date.
 Kids under 36″ are free on the Daily Tour.

 34. Waterfront Park Fountains and Playground